UesleiJf/lpi-essentials/README.md

 LPI Essentials preparatory repository.

-- Using internet content like: Udemy and Linux Forums
+- Using internet content like: Udemy, 4Linux and Linux Forums

 Created by Ueslei J F da Silva